-At the Bridges Federation, the aim of our PSHE curriculum, in line with the National Curriculum, is to promote pupil's spiritual, moral, social and cultural development.
+At the Bridges Federation, the aim of our PSHE curriculum, in line with the National Curriculum, is to promote pupils' spiritual, moral, social and cultural development.
 Our PSHE lessons inspire children to understand the world around them and prepare them for adulthood.
-Using a range of approaches including P4C, we enable children to actively explore, discuss and debate PSHE concepts and themes thus promoting self-esteem and emotional development.
+Using a range of approaches including P4C, we enable children to actively explore, discuss and debate PSHE concepts and themes, thus promoting self-esteem and emotional development.
+Our approach reflects the latest statutory updates (DfE - July 2025) to provide pupils with the knowledge, skills, and values needed to confidently manage modern challenges, understand risks, make safe choices, and foster healthy, respectful relationships in all areas of life.

 We actively promote the children's civil rights through our school's vision and British Values to help them grow into responsible global citizens.